liferay/liferay-docs/userGuide/en/chapters/05-asset-framework.markdown

 is the official location of the content that is referenced any time the content is displayed.
 A Display Page can be any page with an asset publisher configured to display any content associated with the page.
-When adding or editing web content articles, you can select a Display Page, but only pages with a configured asset publisher are available for selection.
+When adding or editing web content instances, you can select a Display Page, but only pages with a configured asset publisher are available for selection.

 To create a Display Page, you can create a page yourself, add an Asset Publisher